tomislavperich/nomad/README.md

 `./nomad.py -u -c ~/Desktop/dotfile-config.yml`

+### Roadmap

+- [ ] Add file/dir filtering based on .gitignore files
+- [ ] Group backups into a single user-defined directory
+- [ ] Add support for achiving and/or compressing backup files
+- [ ] Write tests & documentation
+- [ ] Start versioning, package and distribute on PyPi

 ##### Install requirements

 Note that we're using `pip3` here for python3.
 Depending on your system you might want to use just `pip`.
 You can check which version of python your pip uses by running `pip -V`.